hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 Modify  | 0.023852   | 0.023852   | 0.023852   |   0.0 |  1.35
 Other   |            | 0.005199   |            |       |  0.29
 ```
 The above table shows the times taken by the major categories of a LAMMPS run.
-A brief description of these categories has been provided in LAMMPS manual (quoted below):
+A brief description of these categories has been provided in [LAMMPS manual](https://lammps.sandia.gov/doc/Run_output.html):

   * Pair = non-bonded force computations
   * Bond = bonded interactions: bonds, angles, dihedrals, impropers